yogesh-bhagia/Data-Engineering/README.md

---Auditing
+--Auditing--
       Developed Audit component using Python + MySql Checking Attributes count and Records count.

---Ingesting Data to Hadoop Cluster
+--Ingesting Data to Hadoop Cluster--
       To Ingest Data From MySQL RDBMS to Hadoop Cluster, I used cli command
         >> hdfs dfs -put (Source File from LFS) (Destination on HDFS) We could also use copyFromLocal command.